 Jilka states that his stance on immigration has softened after a trip to the Mexican border this summer.
 Rather than looking at the problems illegal immigration causes in our country and state, Jilka has decided to look at the benefits, such as the myth of reduced labor costs and the like.

 Jilka also contended that Huelskamp wants to simply deport every illegal immigrant.
-It's a position that apparently he's derived from Sen. Huelskamp's statement on his website regarding illegal immigration and his support for simply enforcing current laws.
+It's a position that apparently he's derived from Sen. Huelskamp's statement on his website regarding illegal immigration and his support for simply enforcing current laws."And he (Huelskamp) is clearly oblivious to the economic effect that would have on the First District in general, and his state senate district in particular."

 It's interesting to note in that statement that the Huelskamp family has adopted two children from outside of the United States.
 It's outrageous for Jilka to say that Sen. Huelskamp simply hates immigrants, as he is implying, when they have personally taken it upon themselves to better the lives of children from outside the U.S.